dirkgermany/LILA/docs/API.md

 > [!TIP]
 > This document serves as the LILA API reference, providing a straightforward description of the programming interface.
 For those new to LILA, I recommend starting with the document ["architecture and concepts.md"](docs/architecture-and-concepts.md), which (hopefully) provides a fundamental understanding of how LILA works.
 Furthermore, the demos and examples in the #demo folder demonstrate how easily the LILA API can be integrated.

+---
 ## Functions and Procedures
-Parameters for procedures and functions can be mandatory, nullable, or optional.
-In the overview tables, they are marked as follows:
+Parameters for procedures and functions can be mandatory, nullable, or optional and some can have default values.In the overview tables, they are marked as follows:

 ### Shortcuts for parameter requirement
 * <a id="M"> ***M***andatory</a>